FrailWords/website_hugo/content/posts/privacy_7_vpn_and_india.md

 We need to hold accountable the mandate given to an organization like CERT-In, have it presented for public feedback and also put up for debate and not just passed on as a 'directive'.

 These decisions affect the basic rights of every citizen and should be treated so.

+Also, the question is who do you trust more - your VPN provider or your government ?

 #### References